gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-02/index.md

 The IAM Role for Service Accounts (IRSA) input variables for the application modules (`eks-k8s-external-dns`, `eks-k8s-cluster-autoscaler`, `eks-cloudwatch-container-logs`, and `eks-alb-ingress-controller`) are now required.
 Previously, we defaulted `use_iam_role_for_service_accounts` to true, but this meant that you needed to provide two required variables `eks_openid_connect_provider_arn` and `eks_openid_connect_provider_url`.
-However, these had defaults of empty string and do not cause an error in the terraform config, which means that you would have a successful deployment even if they weren't set.
+However, these had defaults of empty string and do not cause an error in the terraform config, which means that you would have a successful deployment even if they weren&apos;t set.
 This can be confusing because each of these services will silently fail since they will not have access to the AWS resources they need to manage.
 Starting this release the IRSA input variables have been consolidated to a single required variable `iam_role_for_service_accounts_config`.